simonmichael/hledger/hledger/hledger.m4.md

 Files are most often in hledger's journal format, with the `.journal` file extension (`.hledger` or `.j` also work);
 these files describe transactions, like an accounting general journal.
-Some other supported file formats are discussed below.

 When no `-f` option is given, hledger looks for the file specified by the `LEDGER_FILE` environment variable; if this is not set, it uses `.hledger.journal` in your home directory.